 It’s for this reason that these products sell better in a direct selling environment.
 Sitting on a retailer shelf next to dozens of competitors, there’s no chance for these non-toxic formulas to shine.
 The home party plan is an essential part of success for Ava Anderson consultants, and they are cautioned in their training not to rely on social media alone to sell.

 The Ava Anderson compensation plan offers a low-cost entry and enticingly high commission rates.
 The Ava Business Kit costs $99 plus tax, shipping and handling.
-You get the back office and a personal website.
+You get the back office and a personal website for the opportunity to make money online selling your products.

 Here are the details: